verboompj/arc_kubernetes/arc_for_azure_migrate.md

 This setup will use actual hardware, deployed onprem.
 I will be using my existing "datacenter cluster" (Proxmox VE) All devices are connected to a local LAN, the local lan offers communication between the physical servers, a NAS and allows outbound communication towards the Internet and selected public Azure services that I will be using.

+2 demo Windows Server VM's will be used, both deployed with Windows Sevrer 2022 Datacenter Edition.
+I will deploy the "ARC agent" first, then, using a Data Collection Rule deploy the "AMA agent" (Azure Monitor Agent) and lastly enable enrollment of the "Dependency Agent" , as part of the AMA agent.

+Fort this demo I will deploy a new Log Analytics workspace just for the 2 VM's and we will explore some tables and run som KQL queries to extract the data we need in order to create a Azure Migrate Assessment and Business Case.